Our Mission

 What should I bring?

-Visitors to the Helen Keller Festival should bring a lawn chair to most Festival events.
+Visitors to the Helen Keller Festival should bring a lawn chair or blanket to most Festival events.
 You are also allowed to bring in ONE bottle of water.
 No other types of containers allowed.
 All bags and coolers are subject to inspection.

 Where can I find parking?